LONGi advocates for accelerating the energy just transition through green innovation at COP29

 At this critical moment in the global fight against climate change, as an advocate, practitioner, and leader in sustainable development in the global clean energy field, LONGi actively participated in COP29, advocating for the promotion of energy equity through green innovation.
 This marks LONGi's sixth consecutive participation in the United Nations Framework Convention on Climate Change.

-On November 15th, LONGi in collaboration with Deeprock Group, hosted a special event titled "SOLAR FOR ALL — The Key to Tackling Climate Change: Green Innovation Accelerates Just Energy Transition" at the "Biosphere 3" Solutions Pavilion in the Blue Zone of COP29.
+On November 15th, LONGi in collaboration with Deeprock Group, hosted a special event titled "SOLAR FOR ALL—The Key to Tackling Climate Change: Green Innovation Accelerates Just Energy Transition" at the "Biosphere 3" Solutions Pavilion in the Blue Zone of COP29.
 The event showcased LONGi's latest scientific and technological achievements and project progress in the field of clean energy.
-Additionally, LONGi participated in a roundtable forum attended by representatives from UNHCR, the UN Refugee Agency, China Electricity Council (CEC), Global Energy Interconnection Development and Cooperation Organization (GEIDCO), World Economic Forum (WEF), Energy Foundation (EF), and relevant NGOs.
+Additionally, LONGi participated in a roundtable forum attended by representatives from the United Nations High Commissioner for Refugees (UNHCR), China Electricity Council (CEC), Global Energy Interconnection Development and Cooperation Organization (GEIDCO), World Economic Forum (WEF), Energy Foundation (EF), and relevant NGOs.
 At the forum, LONGi shared its stories about "Energy Equity" and discussed how to help climate-vulnerable regions enhance their climate resilience.

 Solarization of the Emergency Stockpile in Uzbekistan Completed